-Though he remains stuck on one home run through the Dodgers' first 40 games, at least Matt Kemp can say he's taken the same number away from their opponents.
+Though he remains stuck on one home run through the Dodgers first 40 games, at least Matt Kemp can say he's taken the same number away from their opponents.

 The Gold Glove center fielder turned in one of the finest defensive plays we've seen in the first seven weeks on Saturday night, gliding into position, timing his jump, and then hanging in the air just long enough to bring back a Jason Heyward fly ball that wasn't quite ticketed for the bleachers, but definitely had enough juice to clear the wall.

 The play happened in the first inning with the game still scoreless.
 Heyward, who just returned to Atlanta's lineup on Friday after missing 23 games following an emergency appendectomy in Colorado, was making a bid for his third home run of the year.
-Another foot, maybe 2, he has it, but instead all he could do was tip his helmet to Kemp out of respect for the play he'd just made.
+Another foot, maybe two, he has it, but instead all he could do was tip his helmet to Kemp out of respect for the play he'd just made.

-Atlanta's Craig Kimbrel closed things out in the ninth for his thirteenth save.
+Braves closer Craig Kimbrel closed things out in the ninth for his thirteenth save.
 Meanwhile, the Dodgers fell to 17-24 and seven games out of first as their incredibly frustrating season continued down the wrong path.